Luca Rangoni

 Luca Rangoni (born 23 September 1968 in Bologna) is an Italian auto racing driver.
-He is a married man with one son.
+He is a married man with one son and one daughter.

 Early career

 Like many racing drivers, Rangoni's first taste of racing was in karts, where he spent four years.
 He made his debut in circuit racing in the 1989 Italian Formula Alfa Boxer Championship, where he finished sixth on points.
 This was followed by two years in the Italian F2000 Trophy, which he won in his second year in 1991.

 In 1993 he competed in the Italian Formula Three Championship, winning the title in 1995 in a Dallara-Fiat.
 His success the previous year led to a drive in the 1996 FIA International F3000 Championship.
 Despite only entering one round in Pau, he ended the year in seventeenth after coming sixth in the race.
 After his time in Formula 3000 he took a break from racing due to a family tragedy.